 d.
 Perform other such duties as pertains to the Office of Secretary as the Board of Directors may decide.

 a.
 Serve as the Chairperson of the Finance Committee.

 b.
 Be responsible for monitoring the Association’s overall financial condition and ensuring that the Board of Directors are kept fully informed of such on a timely basis.

 c.
 Ensure that the Association’s financial policies and procedures are being followed.

 d.
 Perform other such duties as pertains to the Office of the Treasurer as the Board of Directors may decide.

 SECTION 3– Eligibility

-To be eligible to serve as an Officer on the Association’s Board of Directors, an individual must be a CEO/Executive Director of a regular member agency or a most senior executive in Georgia of the organization who is authorized to speak and act on behalf of the member agency.
+To be eligible to serve as an Officer on the Association’s Board of Directors, an individual must be a CEO/Executive Director of a regular member agency or a senior executive of a member agency who resides in Georgia and who is authorized to speak and act on behalf of the member agency.
 Board Officers are non-paid volunteers and may not be paid consultants or employees of the Association.